[ MENU ]

 Highlighted Optimization

-Product Names: Simplify product names for better display within limited spaces.
+Product Name: Simplify product names for better display within limited spaces.
 Establish a naming convention that highlights essential features.
 For example, for washing machines, use a format like "[Brand] [Key Feature 1] [Key Feature 2] [Shortened Model Name]" instead of original name "Máy giặt lồng ngang AQD-AH1000G.PS"

 Tooltips: Provide detailed information through tooltips or zoom-in features, which should only appear when users narrow down their search criteria and seek more in-depth details.